Iximiel/plumed-school-benchmark/README.md

 ### Time limit

-With `--maxtime` you can control how much time the benchmark will run.
-Useful when using the benchmark in an HPC queue system, to ensure that the benchmark will exit gracefully and then produce the final output with the times report when the asked time has elapsed.
+With `--maxtime` you can control how much time the benchmark will run for.
+This option is useful if you are using an HPC queue system as it ensures that the benchmark will exit gracefully and then produce the final output with the times report when the asked time has elapsed.

 The input string is parsed by plumed, so you can even ask for "pi" seconds, or, on a more practical example you can ask for `--maxtime="60*5"` to ask for 5 minutes of benchmark. **Remember the quotes**, since the asterisk will be used as a wildcard by your shell.